-As with the load allocations (LAs), the wasteload allocations (WLAs) are also allocated based on the criteria established by Maine's water quality standards in Tables 4-1, 4-2, and 4-3 (pages 25-27 TMDL report).
-For example, no point source discharges are allowed to Maine Class AA, A, GPA, or SA waters, resulting in a 0 (zero) allocation for those potential sources of bacteria, nor are separate storm sewer overflow (SSO) discharges allowed to any waterbody class.
+As with the load allocations (LAs), the wasteload allocations (WLAs) are also allocated based on the criteria established by Maine's water quality standards in Tables 4-1, 4-2, and 4-3 (pages 25-27

+2009 TMDL report).
+For example, no point source discharges are allowed to relevant Maine Class AA, A waters, resulting in a 0 (zero) allocation for those potential sources of bacteria, nor are separate storm sewer overflow (SSO) discharges allowed to any waterbody class.
 Point sources such as combined sewer overflows (CSOs), overboard discharges (OBDs), wastewater treatment plants, and NPDES-regulated stormwater from municipal separate storm sewer systems (MS4s) are allocated at the criteria level of the appropriate indicator organism for the given water body classification.
-Specific TMDL end points are listed for each impaired waterbody in Appendix IV.
+Specific TMDL end points are listed for each impaired waterbody addressed by the 2013 TMDL Freshwater Addendum in Table 3 (page 5).

 Assessment: Maine DEP established concentration-based WLAs by applying the numeric criteria directly to each discharge.
-Aggregate mass WLA s were established for the stormwater sources because it is impossible to determine with any precision or certainty the actual and projected loadings for individual discharges or groups of discharges.
+Aggregate mass WLAs were established for the stormwater sources because it is impossible to determine with any precision or certainty the actual and projected loadings for individual discharges or groups of discharges.
 EPA's November 22, 2002 TMDL guidance suggests that it is acceptable in such cases to allocate stormwater by gross allotments.
 EPA concludes that the wasteload allocation components of the TMDLs are adequately specified at levels necessary to attain and maintain water quality standards.